 Each of our named executive officers can earn 20% of their target bonus for the achievement of their key non-financial performance objectives.
 As discussed earlier, the Committee and our Board of Directors establish key non-financial performance objectives for each of our named executive officers.
-Our named executive officers achieved between 66% and 100% of their non-financial performance objectives for 2006.
+Our named executive officers achieved 100% of their non-financial performance objectives for 2007.